MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Planner/Update-MgPlannerTask.md

 ### -BucketId
 Bucket ID to which the task belongs.
 The bucket needs to be in the plan that the task is in.
-It is 28 characters long and case-sensitive.
+It's 28 characters long and case-sensitive.
 Format validation is done on the service.

 ```yaml